Mailtrain-org/mailtrain/README.md

 * Translations are loaded from Gettext MO files.
 In order to generate such files you need a Gettext translations editor.
 [POEdit](https://poedit.net/) is a great choice.

-* To update the translation catalog ([mailtrain.pot](./languages/mailtrain.pot)) run `grunt` from command line.
-This fetches all translatable strings from JavaScript and Handlebars files and merges these into the translation catalog
+* To create the translation catalog run `grunt` from command line.
+This fetches all translatable strings from JavaScript and Handlebars files and merges these into the translation catalog located at */languages/mailtrain.pot*

 * To add a new language use this catalog file as source.
 Once you want to update your translation file from the updated catalog, then select "Catalogue" -> "Update from POT file..." in POEdit and select mailtrain.pot.
 This would merge all new translations from the POT file to your PO file.
  *If you have saved the PO file in [./languages](./languages) then POEdit should auto generate required MO file whenever you hit save for the PO file.